Pynenc models every task invocation as a finite-state machine. The file

 owner disappeared during execution.

 As a state, recovery is handled by the same mechanism as everything else.
-The allowed-transition table answers the question in one place.
+The allowed-transition table answers the question in one place, and tests can assert the recovery path directly.

 It also gives operators a better audit trail.
 This sequence tells a clear story: